 - They must record corrective and preventive actions taken against the non-conformance.

-- Their work premises should provide health safety environment to its employees.
+- Their work premises should provide a health safety environment for their employees.

-- Should not have any sort of child labour; all the workers working should be above the age of 18 years.
+- Should not have any sort of child labor; all the workers working should be above the age of 18 years.